leoneperdigao/leoneperdigao/README.md

 📫 You can reach out to me via [Linkedin](https://www.linkedin.com/in/leoneperdigao/).

-✍️ Ocasionally, I also write about hot toppics in IT on [Medium](http://leoneperdigao.medium.com).
+✍️ Ocasionally, I also write about some IT topics on [Medium](http://leoneperdigao.medium.com).

 ## Professional Journey
 Throughout my career, I have had the opportunity to work in a diverse range of industries, including logistics, hardware manufacturing, software development, banking, and IT consulting.
 This has given me a well-rounded perspective on how to form teams, design, develop, operate, and optimize large-scale solutions.